sidlogin/angular-custom-library/README.md

-#Create a first package using typescript
+# Typescript Config for typescript code compilation
      - tsconfig.json: typescript config file to compile typescipt code in to js code for the all the files under source folder.

      "compilerOptions": {